Newsroom

 Hepatitis B (HBV) and hepatitis C (HCV) are both viral diseases that cause inflammation of the liver.
 Of the 40 million HIV patients in the world, approximately 6-9 million are also carriers of one of the chronic hepatitis viruses.
 Since the development of highly active antiretroviral therapy (… more

 The enzyme Rad18, with the help of the Cdc7 protein, directs DNA repair machinery to sites of DNA damage.
 DNA repair is important in healthy cells but this repair can interfere with certain forms of cancer treatment.
-If cellular DNA is severely damaged, the cell will often die instead of being… more
+If cellular DNA is severely damaged, the cell will often die instead of… more

 B-cell acute lymphocytic leukemia is an aggressive condition where the body over-produces B-cells.
 A study recently published in Blood has linked this condition, which primarily affects children, with an overabundance of the Fmn2 gene and protein.
 The sooner abnormal cell activity is detected, the… more